 New paper at IEEE Transactions on Mobile Computing

-A joint paper by GTMD members Mehdi Naderi Soorki, Dr. Manshaei, Prof. Hossein Saidi, and Dr. Behrouz Maham from University of Tehran, with the title "On Uplink Virtual MIMO with Device Relaying Cooperation Enforcement in 5G" has been accepted to the IEEE Transactions on Mobile Computing.
+A joint paper by Mehdi Naderi Soorki, Dr. Manshaei, Prof. Hossein Saidi, and Dr. Behrouz Maham from University of Tehran, with the title "On Uplink Virtual MIMO with Device Relaying Cooperation Enforcement in 5G" has been accepted to the IEEE Transactions on Mobile Computing.

 Below, find an abstract of the paper: